-String splitting is the process of breaking up a text string in a systematic way, so that the individual parts of the text can be processed.
-For example, a timestamp could be broken up into hours, minutes, and seconds so that those values can be used in numeric analysis.
+String splitting is the process of breaking up a text string in a systematic way so that the individual parts of the text can be processed.
+For example, a timestamp could be broken up into hours, minutes, and seconds so that those values can be used in the numeric analysis.
 One piece of information becomes three separate pieces of information:

 Here the string is split based on “:”, but other approaches are possible, such as specifying the beginning and end positions of the text you want to extract.

 What is a Text String?